Expert Advice On Improving Your Home

 Check Credentials

-When looking for an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
-HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
+In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled on a state-by-state basis.

 In Texas, HVAC contractors are required to be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience in the past six years and must provide proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
-You should also check reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with glowing reviews and testimonials about good customer experiences.
+You should also read reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Choose a company with positive reviews and testimonials about fantastic customer experiences.

 Understand Work Details